marmelab/react-admin/docs/Upgrade.md

 - `<SimpleList>`
 - `<SingleFieldList>`

+## Inputs No Longer Require To Be Touched To Display A Validation Error

+In previous versions, validation errors were only displayed after the input was touched or the form was submitted.
+In v5, validation errors are fully entrusted to the form library (`react-hook-form`), which is responsible to decide when to display them.

+For most use-cases this will have no impact, because `react-hook-form` works the same way (it will wait for an input to be touched before triggering its validation).

+But this should help with some advanced cases, for instance if some validation errors need to be displayed on untouched fields.

+It will also improve the user experience, as the form `isValid` state will be consistent with error messages displayed on inputs, regardless of whether they have been touched or not.

 ## Upgrading to v4

 If you are on react-admin v3, follow the [Upgrading to v4](https://marmelab.com/react-admin/doc/4.16/Upgrade.html) guide before upgrading to v5.